Get in touch

 Implementation

-Willows Academy Trust subject leaders hold cluster meetings half-termly working together to meet the aims and vision of the Trust.
+ONE Academy Trust subject leaders hold network meetings half-termly working together to meet the aims and vision of the Trust.

-Progression is ensured through the use of year specific Stick Mark Boom targets, ensuring each strand of maths is broken down into age appropriate parts.
-Non-negotiables have been identified in each year group.
-Non-negotiables are the essential elements and ‘basics’ of Maths that are crucial for children’s mathematical learning and progression.
+Progression is ensured through a spiral curriculum taken from White Rose.
+This ensures that children are building on previous knowledge and developing their fluency, reasoning and problem solving skills.
 Of course, all areas of Maths are important and valuable but a focus on the ‘basics’ can help to advance and secure their learning across this subject.
 For example: In year 3 recognising place value in 3 digit numbers and then adding/subtracting these is then developed into larger digit numbers in year 4.
 In year 5 adding and subtracting fractions with the same denominators is developed in year 6 with all 4 operations applying to mixed numbers and fractions with differing denominators.

-Activities within the units of maths taught at Sawley are based on the 5 Big Ideas from the NCETM (above).
-Children start each lesson with their “Fastest 5” – where 5 minutes is spent on quick fire questions.
-From there, they will be encouraged to be active in their learning of the basic concept ie addition, before moving through “Twisted” tasks – where the problems are presented in different ways, to help develop application skills.
+Activities within the units of maths taught at Sawley are based on White Rose's small steps of progress.
+Children start each lesson with either 'Pattern Talk', 'Number Sense' , 'Sometimes Always Never' or “Fastest 5”.
+This part of the lesson focuses on key mathematical language, quick recall and supporting problem solving skills.
+From there, they will be encouraged to be active in their learning before moving onto their independent challenge part of the lesson – where the problems are presented in different ways, to help develop application skills.
 All children are then focused on “Deep dives” applying their skills to reasoning/real life problems.

 Ofsted